 Easterns Automotive Group is a family-owned Used Car Dealership that opened in 1988.
 With the slogan Where Your Job is Your Credit®, Easterns became one of the DMV’s premier Car Dealerships.
 Easterns has sold over 140,000 used vehicles in its over 30-year history.
-They operate 7 retail locations around DC, Maryland, and Virginia with a 120,000 sqft corporate headquarters and centralized reconditioning facility in Sterling, VA.
+They operate seven retail locations around DC, Maryland, and Virginia with a 120,000 sqft corporate headquarters and centralized reconditioning facility in Sterling, Virginia.
 At Easterns, giving back isn’t optional it’s part of their DNA.
 Easterns makes it their job to give back to the community that has kept them in business for over 30 years.
 Easterns Automotive Group is proud to be a force for good in our community.